Fueled by winds, largest wildfire moves near California city

-GRIZZLY FLATS, Calif.
-(AP) — Firefighters faced dangerously windy weather Tuesday as they struggled to keep the nation’s largest wildfire from advancing toward a Northern California city while a portrait of devastation emerged in a small mountain community hit by another inferno.
+SUSANVILLE, Calif.
+(AP) — Firefighters faced dangerously windy weather Tuesday as they struggled to keep the nation’s largest wildfire from moving toward a Northern California city and other small mountain communities.

-Winds spawned by the arrival of a new weather system Monday afternoon pushed the monstrous Dixie Fire to within about 8 miles (12.8 kilometers) of Susanville, population about 18,000, while to the southeast a small blaze called the Caldor Fire exploded through through Grizzly Flats, a town of about 1,200.
+Forecasters issued red flag warnings of critical fire weather conditions including gusts up to 40 mph (64 kph) from late morning to near midnight.

-Very few homes were left standing in Grizzly Flats, where streets were littered with downed power lines and poles.
-Houses were reduced to smoldering ash and twisted metal with only chimneys rising above the ruins.
-A post office and elementary school were also destroyed.
+The warnings came after the Dixie Fire grew explosively from winds spawned by a new weather system that arrived Monday afternoon.
+It was about 8 miles (12.8 kilometers) from Susanville, population about 18,000, early Tuesday, said fire spokesman Doug Ulibarri.

 “It’s not out of play, and the next 24 hours are going to be crucial to watch as to what the fire is going to do there,” he told an online briefing.